mosman7/IAC-Ansible/ansible-setup.md

 `sudo ansible all -m ping` - pings all hosts
-`sudo ansible web/db -m ping` - select on of the hosts and ping the specific host
+`sudo ansible web/db -m ping` - select on of the hosts and ping the specific host `ansible all/<server-name> -m copy -a "src=file-path dest=destination-file-path"` -> Sends a file over using the copy method
+    - can also `.` to specify local directory